stefanpgd/Basics-of-Post-Processing/README.md

-# Basics-of-Post-Processing
+# The Basics of Post Processing
-Aimed to be an introductory tutorial series to screen-spaced post processing
+Aimed to be an introductory tutorial series to screen-spaced post processing, likely to be accompanied with a blog series.